 In other words, spambots are programs that take into account all types of formats that can be used to display email addresses on the Internet and store it for spamming purposes.

 The safest form is to use a graphic that contains your email address.
 Since it is a graphic, the spambots cannot read it.
 For example, you simply type your email address on MS Paint or Adobe Photoshop and use that graphic on your Contact Us page.
-However, forums and comment discussions do not always provide graphic usage in signature so not many can make use of this tip.
+However, forums and comment discussions do not always provide graphic usage in the signature so not many can make use of this tip.

 Spambots can be this defined as “automated programs that run (crawl) on the Internet to collect email addresses for a person or organization who can use the collected email addresses to send unsolicited (spam) email”.